Immigration Terms and Definitions Involving Aliens

 Aliens in some nonimmigrant statuses are allowed to be employed in the United States, and others are not.
 Some nonimmigrant statuses have rigid time limits for the alien’s stay in the United States, while others do not.

 Each nonimmigrant status has rules and guidelines, which must be followed in order for the nonimmigrant to remain "in status."
 A nonimmigrant who violates one of these rules or guidelines will fall "out of status."
 An nonimmigrant who remains "out of status" for at least 180 days is deportable and will be unable to re-enter the United States for 3 years.
 A nonimmigrant who remains "out of status" for at least 365 days is deportable and will be unable to re-enter the United States for 10 years.

-For more information on the types of visas available, refer to the Department of State’s Questions About Visas web page.
+For more information on the types of visas available, refer to the Department of State’s Travel web page.

 Also known as an "Undocumented Alien," is an alien who has entered the United States illegally and is deportable if apprehended, or an alien who entered the United States legally but who has fallen "out of status" and is deportable.